 You can use iVisa’s Visa Checker to see whether or not you need a New Zealand visa.
 Select your nationality from the drag-down menu, choose New Zealand as your destination, and the needed information will be displayed in just an instant.

 Before you apply for your visa, you need to check a few things off the list.
 You do not need to worry because you are not asked to provide something that is challenging to achieve.
 Below you will find a list of the things you need to apply, as well as the documents you need when you arrive in New Zealand.

 Valid passport – all applicants are required to have a passport.
 Plus, you need to make sure that the document is valid for at least another 3 months from your date of departure from New Zealand.

 Means of sustenance – once you arrive in New Zealand, you need to prove that you can provide for yourself during your trip.
 A bank account statement should be sufficient.

 Return flight ticket – when you arrive at the airport, you may be required to show a return flight ticket to your country of origin (or another destination if you are in transit).
 If you do not have one, you need to prove that you have the money to buy one.

 At first sight, the New Zealand visa requirements and visa policy do not present anything out of the ordinary.
 The rules are more lenient than the ones of other countries, and the list of demands does not contain anything that would cause you to become stressed.
-The New Zealand Visitor Visa is valid for 18 months from the date of issue, and you can use it to stay for up to 9 months in New Zealand.
+The New Zealand Visitor Visa is valid for 2 years after issued, and you can use it to stay for up to 90 days Per Entry in New Zealand.